 Similar artworks selected for you

 Entemena Vase in Grave Silver with Motifs and Cuneiform Writing Ancient Egyptian Pot from the Time of Rameses II Silver Pomegranate Vase, from Tutankhamun Gilded silver jug with dancing girls, Sasanian Amphora with relief scenes, first half of 4th century BC Islamic Vase Minoan Art: Rhyton in Green Stone.
 From Zakros, Crete.
 Heraklion, Archeological Museum Christian Antiquity: Liturgical Vase Decorated with Scenes from the Life of Christ.
 3rd Century AD.
 Saint Germain, Museum of Antiquities Vessel from the Tomb of Prince Liu Shang (Bronze Inlaid with Gold and Silver) Situla with Three Repousse Decorative Bands Wine Beaker Tsun, Ancient Chinese Vase from Peloponnesus, Greece, 5th century Silver Ritual Vase from the 7-6th Century BC Amphora, late 4th century BC Wine Vase in the Form of a Jar, Surmounted by a Tiger Pomegranate Vase, from the Tomb of Tutankhamun, New Kingdom Yakut Kumiss Vessel Ritual Wine Container Amphora Oriental antiquity: terracotta vase.
 13th century Paris, Musee du Louvre Large jar, Chimu style Krater, from the Tomb of a Princess of Vix The Moot Hall Jug, lead glazed, possibly from Nottingham or Lincoln, c.1270 Persian art: silver vase.
-Early Sassanid period Graeco-Scythian Amphora Wine jug with decorative handle, from the Roman site at Newstead, Melrose, late 1st century AD Etruscan civilization: biconical bronze vase with double handle and lid from the tomb of the bronze tank in Vulci, 680-670 BC Sassanid crafts: gold silver carafe decorated with three medallions with embossed roosters Large terracotta vase from the Jomon period.
-Rome, National Museum of Oriental Art
+Early Sassanid period Graeco-Scythian Amphora Wine jug with decorative handle, from the Roman site at Newstead, Melrose, late 1st century AD Etruscan civilization: biconical bronze vase with double handle and lid from the tomb of the bronze tank in Vulci, 680-670 BC Sassanid crafts: gold silver carafe decorated with three medallions with embossed roosters Krater, from the Tomb of a Princess of Vix

 Show more similar artworks